 Next, how is your nervous system involved?

-Muscular contractions of different types transport your food through the digestive process.
+Muscular contractions of multiple types transport your food through the digestive process.
 These contractions are controlled by different aspects of your nervous system.
 Most commonly, we think of the word “peristalsis” when referring to digestive motility.
-However, there is another very important process that affects motility and is at the core of SIBO issues.
+However, there is another very important process that affects motility and is often at the core of SIBO issues.
 Hang in there with me.

 I’m sure you’re familiar with the central nervous system that travels down your spine.
 Within that is found the autonomic nervous system that is in charge of how organs like your heart and lungs operate.
-The autonomic nervous system is divided into parasympathetic and sympathetic that coordinate resting and stimulating responses.
+The autonomic nervous system is divided into parasympathetic and sympathetic brances that coordinate resting and stimulating responses.

 Did you know that there is actually another entire nervous system called the Enteric nervous system that resides entirely within your gut?
 It’s embedded in your small intestine and can operate independently of your other nerves although it most often relies on the input of the Vagus nerve.